Joseph-Vanliew/GVSU-CIS641-XsQuadrant/README.md

 # Quad
-A video Web Conferencing web application for quick and easy face to face meetings.
+A video Conferencing web application for quick and easy face to face meetings.

 ## Development